Useful addition to a small Petzl headlamp, which turns…

 Their first impressions from Noctilight were quite favorable, so I ultimately decided to purchase one, despite its premium price.
 This lamp case may be used with most smaller Petzl headlamps: Tikka-, Actik- and Reactik-series.
 I’m not sure about the headlamps made by other brands, but you can always try that in the shop; the package is not sealed.

 The Noctilight case has a bottom hatch on zipper which allows placing the headlamp and its band inside.
 My Tikka R+ lamps are on larger side, so they fit inside tightly.
 The lamp controls are still usable while it’s enclosed, but the buttons become hard to press.
-My wife prefers to remove the headlamp from the case to switch it on or off.
+HINT: in such case place the lamp to the case in reverse position.
+The side of case with engraved "Power" button (visible on my photos) is more rigid than the smooth opposite side.

 The warning on the box says that you shall not use the power levels over 350 Lm with Noctilight.
 The zipper itself is of high quality (made by YKK), but it has a large metal puller, which clinks all the time (there is the same problem in our Hilleberg Kaitum tent).
 This is not allowed for a night lamp, so I cut the puller down, replacing it with reflective cord loop.